DaskalakisGeorgios/Deep-Learning-Algorithms/README.md

 - cd build
 - cmake ../

-Next step is to download the models and instal pyTorch.
+Next step is to download the models and install pyTorch.

 ### Compiling the Project